Syed007Hassan/Syed007Hassan/README.md

 </a>

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
+- 👨‍💻 I’m currently working on JavaScript Frameworks (NodeJS/ReactJS).
-- 📚 I’m currently learning everything about Frontend and Backend technologies
+- 📚 I’m more interested in Backend technologies.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play football. ⚽